dltxio/nestjs-template/README.md

 ### Modules controllers and services
 This is a 3 tier API project\
-Controllers are the API entry point for HTTP requests.
-Modules manage input validation and output encoding, agnostic to the business logic.
-All business logic is handed off to the associated service
+Controllers are the API endpoints for HTTP requests.
+They manage input validation and output encoding, agnostic to the business logic.
+All business logic is handed off to the associated service\
-Services contain all business logic
 Modules perform the dependency injection of all dependencies required

 ### DTOs and DAOS - TODO